AryanKatiyar27/HealthConsulatancyPlatform/README.md

-# Doctor-Appointment-Scheduler
+# Health-Consultancy-Platform
-A springboot based project that provides and easy to use web application which enables patients to schedule an appointment with a doctor of their choice.
+A springboot based project that provides and easy to use web application which enables patients to schedule an appointment with a doctor of their choice adn consult about their medical HealthCare.

 ### Functionalities
 * Patient Regitrsation